nuzulul/webpeerjs/README.md

 ## API

-- `createWebpeer()` Create a new local node.
+- `createWebpeer()` Create a new node.
-- `id` The unique ID of the local node as an identity in the global network.
+- `id` The unique ID of the node as an identity in the global network.
-- `joinRoom()` Adding a local node to the room, returns an array of three functions (Sender, onListen, onMembers).
+- `joinRoom()` Adding the node to the room, returns an array of three functions (Broadcaster, onListenMessage, onMembersUpdate).
 - `peers` Get all connected peers.

 ## Maintainers